aemonge/ollama-watchdog/README.md

 ## Todo

--   [ ] Use the payload option `stream: True` to recive the chunks and process them
+-   [ ] Use the payload option `stream: True` to receive the chunks and process them
+-   [ ] Analyze https://github.com/microsoft/prompt-engine-py and apply useful ideas
+-   [ ] Apply chunks responses to the Ollama
+-   [ ] Add support for any endpoint like, perplexity.
+-   [ ] Ability to include all types of files